Best GPS and Mileage Tracking Apps for Delivery Drivers

 However, Pro subscribers can use the Compass feature for navigation.
 With this tool, SherpaShare points you to the optimal route with a higher likelihood of finding more passenger requests.

 SherpaShare offers a 15-day free trial if you want to play around with its features.
-Paid plans are affordable, starting at $4.99 per month.
+After that, paid plans are affordable, starting at $5.99 monthly.